splicebox/Jutils/README.md

 pip install --user pandas numpy seaborn matplotlib
 ```

 Required R packages: `ggplot2`.
-The R packags can be installed with the command in R console:
+The R package can be installed with the command in R console:
 ```
 install.packages("ggplot2")
 ```